biofold/PhD-SNPg/README.md

       wget, zcat, scikit-learn.

       Run:
-        python setup.py install arch_type
+        python setup.py install arch_typ

       For Linux 64bit architecture there are two compiled versions:
         - linux.x86_64
         - linux.x86_64.v287

       Installation time depends on the network speed.
-      About 30G UCSC files need to be downloaded.
+      About 30G UCSC files need to be downloaded.i

+      For light installation:
+	python setup.py web_install arch_typ

+      With the web_install option the PhD-SNPg
+      runs  without downloading the UCSC data.
+      The functionality of the program depends
+      on the network speed..

       Test:
         python setup.py test

 MANUAL INSTALLATION